Stormpegy/LeonardoSDVX-Shield/README.md

 Original code can be found here
 [Cons & Stuff leovx Code](https://github.com/consandstuff/sdvx-diy/tree/master/code%20Leonardo/Arduino%20Leonardo)

-LED Pinout code changes between original leovx/leovxhq and what is required for this board To update this code look for line 18 on leovx or line 27 on leovxhq and replace with the new example
+LED Pinout code changes between original leovx/leovxhq and what is required for this board.
+To update this code look for line 18 on leovx or line 27 on leovxhq and replace with the new example.

 Original
 `uint8_t ledPins[] = {6,7,8,9,10,11,12};`